flo-bit/roomy-worlds/README.md

 Made with [roomy-sdk](https://github.com/muni-town/roomy-sdk) and [leaf](https://github.com/muni-town/leaf).

-Work in progress: You can create new worlds locally, but they are not synced yet (no multiplayer capabilities) and might disappear/change unexpectedly with new updates.
+Work in progress: You can create new worlds locally, but they might disappear/change unexpectedly with new updates.
+Also lots of bugs.

 [Demo](https://flo-bit.dev/roomy-worlds)